What is “VEGAN?”

 THE ETHICS OF COMPASSION

 There is vegan diet, and then there is vegan lifestyle.
 That ethic feeds into not just diet, but everything many vegans do in their daily life including all of the products they buy.
 Many vegans stop buying as many products as they can that have caused the suffering of animals.
-That includes obvious things like leather and fur, but also the glue used to make many shoes, fish bladders used to clarify some beer and wine, and many additive ingredients that take a bit of research to determine their source.
+That includes obvious things like leather and fur, but also the glue used to make many shoes, fish bladders used to clarify some beer and wine, cow bone char used to clarify sugar, and many additive ingredients that take a bit of research to determine their source.

-Some vegans are also activists advocating rights and better treatment of all animals — for instance elephants, tigers, and all animals used in the circus, horses used for the entertainment of horse-drawn carriages, zoos and agricultural fairs that display animals in environments that frighten them, and the use of animals for scientific experimentation or hard labor.
+Some vegans are also activists advocating rights and better treatment of all animals including the elimination of factory farmed meat, but also including using animals for labor and for human entertainment and pleasure.
+For instance elephants, tigers, and all animals used in the circus, horses used for the entertainment of horse-drawn carriages, zoos and agricultural fairs that display animals in environments that frighten them, and the use of animals for scientific experimentation or hard labor.

 How does veganism support a healthy, sustainable world?